maromart/SDWAN/Localized_Policies/README.md

 Once the script finishes, you can open the generated spreadsheet and/or HTML file

+On HTML, click on any square (node) to expand or collapse.

+If the name of the node  is positioned on the left side, this means it has descendants.

+Color convention:

+- Purple: Localized Policies
+- Green: Device Templates
+- Blue: Devices

 ## Built With
 - [Python](https://www.python.org/)
 - [D3.js](https://d3js.org/)